Sister Suzie: A Musical Journey

 We often hear about musical journeys, but for Hastings-based singer Sister Suzie it has been a literal and cultural journey as well as metaphorical one.
 Brought up in a small rural village in Northumberland not far from the Scottish border – even its one pub has now closed – she started singing like others before her, in front of the mirror at home, songs by gutsy singers like Aretha Franklin.

-Her debut in public was in a rough pub in nearby Alnwick at 16, singing Whitney Houston’s The Greatest Love of All, in part to impress the girls she hung out with, who had been picking on her.
-The strategy worked and she got the respect she was looking for.
+Her debut in public was in a rough pub in nearby Alnwick at 16, singing Whitney Houston’s The Greatest Love of All, in part to impress the girls she hung out with.

 Later she got into rhythm and blues, singing the likes of Lavern Baker and Ruth Brown in pubs in Gateshead with a piano player friend.
 This proved so successful that she earned enough money to give up full-time work.